 If you’re strapped for cash, you might also consider refinancing your loans to lower your monthly payments.

 For example, it might make sense to refinance your mortgage loan if you plan to remain in your home for at least five more years to offset the closing costs and you can reduce your interest rate by at least 2 percent.
 Depending on your financial picture, however, it could be wise to refi if you can lower your interest rate by even 1 percent, especially if helps you to eliminate paying private mortgage insurance because the equity in your home has reached 20 percent.
 Be aware, however, that if you turn the clock back on the term of your loan, say, starting it over at 30 years, you will likely pay more in interest over the life of the loan, despite the lower monthly payment.

 You may also have the option to do a cash-out refi, which replaces your current mortgage for a new loan with a higher balance than you owe.
 You collect the difference in cash and can spend the money on whatever you like.
 Be aware, however, that your home serves as the collateral for your mortgage.
 If you don’t keep up with the new payments, you risk losing your home.
 (Related: Refi basics)

 If you have student loans, you can also potentially refinance to a lower rate loan.
 Just be sure you understand the implications.
 For example, a variable interest rate loan may come with a lower interest rate and lower payments than a fixed interest rate loan, but it is also subject to increase if interest rates should rise.
 (Learn more: Student loan refinancing: What's lost, what's gained)

 Insulating yourself for next time

-No one knows yet how far the economy may fall as a result of COVID-19, but we can safely assume it will not be the last financial crisis we face.
+No one knows yet when the COVID-19 crisis with its variants will end, but we can safely assume it will not be the last financial crisis we face.

 As you take steps to restore your financial well-being today, don’t forget to insulate your finances for tomorrow.